-Picking a celebrant is a tricky task on your wedding planning to do list.
+Picking a celebrant is a tricky task on your wedding planning to-do list; you’ve never done it before.
 You want to find someone who you’ll gel with, but most importantly, you need someone you can trust on the big day.
-Unfortunately if your celebrant turns up in a terrible outfit or gets your names wrong then you can’t do much about it on your wedding day.
+Unfortunately, if your celebrant turns up in a terrible outfit or gets your names wrong then you can’t do much about it on your wedding day.
 If you take some time to get to know your potential celebrant then you can be a heap more relaxed about how they’ll go on the actual wedding day.
-I asked wedding celebrant Heather Sorensen for what you should look for in a wedding celebrant and have listed questions to ask potential wedding celebrants.

 Choosing your celebrant is a very big decision as this is the person who is responsible for ensuring that your wedding ceremony is something special and memorable.